lindsayjspencer/react-granular-store/README.md

 ### Runtime instantiation

 You can also instantiate a store at runtime, which can be useful if you need multiple instances of the same store.
-The component which instantiates the store does not need to re-render when the store is updated.
+The component which instantiates the store will not re-render when the store is updated.

 ```tsx
 import React, { useMemo, useContext } from 'react';